Kamosabe/streamqueue/Streaming/ApacheStorm/3-description.md

 ## Description

 In the chapter *"Installation: Running in a local cluster mode"* the wordcount example was used.
-In the next chapters the main code will be explained and then classified.
-Also other commands for running a storm applicition which is a topology are presented.
+In the this chapter the main code will be explained and then classified.
+Also other commands for running a storm applicition are presented.

 ### The WordCountTopology

 A storm application is usually packaged in a jar file.
 This jar file is deployed to a storm cluster or will be run on a local cluster.
-The following java source code shows a Topology which is instanciated with the TopoloyBuilder class.
+The following java source code shows a Topology which is instantiated with the TopoloyBuilder class.
 One spout RandomSentenceSpout is used for input data of random sentences and two bolts to parse and count the words.
-The bold SplitSentence is grouped by shuffle and the bolt WordCount by a FieldsGrouping.
-If there is no special command argument a LocalCluster class is used.
+The bolt SplitSentence is grouped by a shuffle and the bolt WordCount by a field grouping.
+If there is no special command argument the local cluster mode class is used.

 ```
 TopologyBuilder builder = new TopologyBuilder();